 - I’m a professional people manager who helps develop environments where professional software engineers write great code and be happy.

 - Some people have given me the negative feedback that I’m “too nice.”
 This is true.
 I’m a kind, caring, and warm human being who believes in the good in others and is often willing to give people a chance.
 My life’s motto is that victory is winning people over, not defeating them.
-I’m well aware that this is a weakness in a small number of situations.
+I’m well aware that this is a weakness in some situations and I’m working on it by learning and improving.
 However:

 - To those who insist this is a major weakness, I have one thing to say: Be thankful I do not consider you my enemy, because a kind, well-liked person who has helped many others makes a formidable adversary.

 - I am unwilling and unable to “do anything and everything it takes” to get desired business results.
 If something is immoral and unethical, I will not do it nor be party to it.
 I believe that we must support our friends, even in their mistakes, but it should be clear it is the friend and not the mistake we are supporting.
 However: